A lot or a little?

 Is it any good?

 It's not likely to be the movie of the summer like the original in 2007, but if you've got a teen boy, it's going to be a must-see nonetheless.
-The target audience for this movie (those with Y chromosomes) probably doesn't care whether it's good or not; they just want their fix of Michael Bay's signature explosions, metal-on-metal battles, and scantily clad damsels in distress.
+The target audience for Transformers: Dark of the Moon probably doesn't care whether it's good or not; they just want their fix of Michael Bay's signature explosions, metal-on-metal battles, and scantily clad damsels in distress.
 More discerning audiences, however, will be slightly reassured that this installment is better than the awful Revenge of the Fallen; for one, there's less offensive material (although there are still some squicky lines, like when Mrs. Witwicky muses whether her son's got some hidden "skills" that are responsible for him landing two such "world-class hotties" as girlfriends), and secondly, you might not want to leave 20 minutes into the movie.

 But just because this "threequel" is mediocre rather than horrible doesn't make it worth two-and-a-half hours of an audience's time.
 It's laughable (when will screenwriters realize that a woman can't run for her life in stilettos?) and in desperate need of a merciless editor (this isn't an epic like The Lord of the Rings, so there's no need for it to be over two hours).
 The best part is seeing McDormand and pal John Turturro joke with each other on what was probably the easiest acting job of their careers.
 Of course, young boys will get a kick out of the Transformer battles, the space-race history lesson, and living vicariously through Sam (whom every male -- human or Transformer -- calls "lucky" for having the babelicious girl on his arm).

-Families can talk about the movie's nonstop violence.
+Families can talk about Transformers: Dark of the Moon's nonstop violence.
 How does the filmmaker differentiate between Transformer-on-Transformer violence and violence against humans?
 Do you think the director gets away with depicting more violence because Transformers aren't people?

 Although there's less stereotyping here than in the previous movie in the series, what are some instances in which characters of a particular gender, ethnic, or racial group are depicted in a stereotypical manner?